merobi-hub/check-copyright/README.md

 `python3 check_files.py 2018-2022 py Marquez`

+### Note:

-Note: the copyright statement must have the following format:
+The copyright statement must have the following format:

 `Copyright YEAR contributors to the AUTHOR project`